Qualitative properties of $\alpha$-fair policies in bandwidth-sharing networks: Transient analysis ( ) Transient analysis (alpha >= 1)

-In this section, we present a transient analysis of the $\alpha$-fair policies with $\alpha\geq 1$.
+In this section, we present a transient analysis of the $\alpha$-fair policies with $\alpha\geq1$.
 First we present a general maximal lemma, which we then specialize to our model.
 In particular, we prove a refined drift inequality for the Lyapunov function given by

-This Lyapunov function and associated drift inequalities have played an important role in establishing positive recurrence (cf.\ {\cite{BM01}}, \cite{DeV01}, \cite{KW04}) and multiplicative state space collapse (cf.\ \cite{KKLW09}) for $\alpha$-fair policies.
+This Lyapunov function and associated drift inequalities have played an important role in establishing positive recurrence (cf. \cite{BM01,DeV01,KW04}) and multiplicative state space collapse (cf. \cite{KKLW09}) for $\alpha$-fair policies.
 We combine our drift inequality with the maximal lemma to obtain a maximal inequality for bandwidth-sharing networks.
-We then apply the maximal inequality to prove full state space collapse when $\alpha\geq 1$.
+We then apply the maximal inequality to prove full state space collapse when \mbox{$\alpha\geq1$}.

-\subsection{The Key Lemma}
+\subsection{The key lemma}

-Our analysis relies on the following lemma. \begin{lemma} Let $(\mathscr{F}_n)_{n\in \Zp}$ be a filtration on a probability space.
-Let $(X_n)_{n\in\Zp}$ be a nonnegative $\mathscr{F}_n$-adapted stochastic process that satisfies
+Our analysis relies on the following lemma. \begin{lemma} Let $(\mathscr{F}_n)_{n\in\Zp}$ be a filtration on a probability space.
+Let $(X_n)_{n\in\Zp}$ be a nonnegative $\mathscr {F}_n$-adapted stochastic process that satisfies

 where the $B_n$ are nonnegative random variables (not necessarily $\mathscr{F}_n$-adapted) with finite means.
 Let $X_n^{*} = \max\{X_0,\ldots,X_n\}$ and suppose that $X_0 = 0$.
-Then, for any $a>0$ and any $T\in \Zp$,
+Then, for any $a>0$ and any $T\in\Zp$,

-\end{lemma} This lemma is a simple consequence of the following standard maximal inequality for nonnegative supermartingales (see for example, Exercise 4, Section 12.4, of \cite{grimmett}). \begin{theorem} Let $(\mathscr{F}_n)_{n\in\Zp}$ be a filtration on a probability space.
-Let $(Y_n)_{n\in \Zp}$ be a nonnegative $\mathscr{F}_n$-adapted supermartingale, i.e., for all $n$,
+\end{lemma} This lemma is a simple consequence of the following standard maximal inequality for nonnegative supermartingales; see, for example, Exercise 4, Section 12.4, of \cite{grimmett}. \begin{theorem} Let $(\mathscr{F}_n)_{n\in\Zp}$ be a filtration on a probability space.
+Let $(Y_n)_{n\in\Zp}$ be a nonnegative $\mathscr{F}_n$-adapted supermartingale; that is, for all $n$,

 Let $Y_T^* = \max\{Y_0,\ldots,Y_T\}$.
 Then,